minenux/minetest-mod-mobs_balrog/README.md

 ## Usage

-**Spawn chance**: 1 in half a million (twice the chance of being struck by a lightning in real life) under -1500 on the ground
+**Spawn chance**: 1 en a thousand (same the chance of being struck by a lightning in real life) under -1500 on the ground, but if nether then will be 1 in half a thousand under -8000 on the ground.

 **Lowered stats**: HP range to a min of 200 to a max of 600; if you are alone then you are dead, if you are in a party you might defeat it.